Dahlia newsletter 1

 I am excited to kick off this season with hopefully a very informative first newsletter.
 Dahlias are firmly back in fashion and are one of my favorite things to grow.
 Their showy blooms make a statement either in your garden or in a vase.
 They flower prolifically in a wide range of vibrant colors from summer well into autumn and growing them bring me so much joy!
 Let's dive into the wonderful world of dahlias.
 From pompons to dinner-plates, we'll explore all the different classifications available in the world of dahlias.
 For easy accessibility my dahlia tubers can be searched by these classifications, in the main menu choose SHOP BY FORM and start shopping for your favorite type.

-Formal and Informal Decorative Dahlias
+Formal Decorative Dahlias

 A bucket full of White Satin Collection